 The Departmental Scholar Program (DSP) for Economics allows exceptional juniors and seniors to pursue their bachelor's and master's degrees simultaneously.

 Nomination to be a Department Scholar is an honor that carries practical benefits - the graduate school application process is simplified, access is opened to graduate level classes as well as the opportunity to do graduate level research under direct supervision of UCLA's distinguished Economics faculty.

 When to Apply

-The student applies to the Economics Department for DSP during the Spring quarter of his/her sophomore or junior year.
+The student applies to the Economics Department for DSP during the Spring quarter of his/her junior year.

 The Department of Economics nominates the student to the Dean of the Division of Honors and the Dean of Graduate Division.
 Upon their approval, the student is formally admitted to the DSP.

 New DSP students begin the program September 1 with the Economics 200 course.